-Every time we receive an emergency call for assistance, we want to make sure we can respond promptly, safely and effectively.
-To help us do this, we prepare, plan and train for all kinds of emergencies including maintaining a capability for working at height and confined space to ensure the safety of our staff as well as attending these types of rescues.
+Every time we receive an emergency call for assistance we want to make sure we can respond promptly, safely and effectively.
+To help us do this, we prepare, plan and train for all kinds of emergencies.
+This includes maintaining a capability for working at height and confined space to ensure the safety of our staff as well as attending these types of rescues.

-There are an average of 50 rescues from height per year across our service area and approximately 80 animal rescues from height or depth.
+Each year we carry out around 50 rescues from height and 80 animal rescues from height or depth.